owlprotocol/workspace-public/packages-public/packages/docs/docs-contracts/tutorials/erc721-top_down_dna.md

 ### View the Rendered NFT PFP

-Typically your webapp should use the `nft-sdk`, instantiate the collection class from the Schema JSON, and read the NFT's `dna` to render the NFT.
+Typically your webapp should use the `nft-sdk`, instantiate the collection class from the JSON Schema, and read the NFT's `dna` to render the NFT.

 > But we can use the centralized fallback API to quickly use our deployed public endpoint, which does the same job, but should not be relied upon!